Movie Review: Spoiler alert! Jason Statham jumps even bigger sharks in 'Meg 2.' (Also, dinosaurs)

-It weighed up to 50 tons and exceeded 60 feet in length.
+It weighed up to 50 tons (45 metric tons) and exceeded 60 feet (18 meters) in length.
 Its vertebrae were the size of a large dinner plate — no salad plates here!
-There's ''no likelihood'' that any actually survived to this day (we'd feel better with ''no chance," but OK.)
+There's ''no likelihood'' that any actually survived to this day (we'd feel better with ''no chance,'' but OK.)
 And, its jaw was so wide, it could swallow two adults side by side.

 We know what you're thinking, and so are we: Jack and Rose could've BOTH fit into that jaw!
 Case closed.
 James Cameron, are you listening?
 Way to nip a controversy in the bud.